nounsDAO/nouns-monorepo/packages/vrbs-sdk/README.md

 ## Usage

-The N00uns SDK contains useful tooling for interacting with the N00uns protocol.
+The Vrbs SDK contains useful tooling for interacting with the Vrbs protocol.

 ### Contracts